eascodes/100-days-code/log.md

 **Thoughts** It was pretty easy to set up the search bar function after doing it for my favorite recipe website the other day.
 Figuring out the logic & search functions for users & recipe tags is proving to be much more complicated but I think I am on the right track for figuring it out.

 **Link(s) to work** https://mealprepfunday.com/

+## Day 70: January 7, 2021

+**Today's Progress**: Today I continued working on the Functional Programming module on the FreeCodeCamp JavaScript course.

+**Thoughts** The challenges seem to be getting harder as I near the end of the JavaScript course - it took me about an hour to solve one challenge today.

+**Link(s) to work** https://www.freecodecamp.org/eascodes